UoB-COMSM0110/2024-group-15/README.md

 2. Points Systems:

-At the outset, we used the arrow numbers on planets as "points" for trading for skills in the shop.
+At the outset, we used the arrow numbers on planets as "points" to trade for skills in the shop.
+Then we thought about linked the magnification to the rotation of the arrow and multiple it to a score when the arrow hit the other player.

+To implement this, we defined the *rotationAmount* in the *Arrow* Class, and update the absolute value of current degree minus previous angle.
+Then we used the amount to calculate the magnification and updated it in every frame of the arrow's movements.

+Additionally, we added the *PointsSplash* to add visual effects.
+It will have a animation to right or left if the arrow is detected collision on players and adds to the current points, and move down if the arrow fail to hit anyone.
+This is implemented by setting the positions of magnificationText and pointsText.

 3. Moving around the planets:

+The *PlayerMover* class is added to let the player move around the planet.
+By clicking on the circular area with the same radius as the planet, we can then calculate the angle between the current and selected positions based on the mouse click.
+Then the angle is used for animating the player's movement to the selected position.

 4. Tutorials: